A collection of mixed media artwork. For viewing or purchasing inquiries, please contact us anytime.

 During a class critique in college one of my painting professors said to me (in front of the entire class) "When you ain't got nothing, you got nothing to lose".
 I don't think I ever saw that man smile.

-There is no better sensation for an artist than to experience the smooth glide of our medium.
-Give me fresh acrylic marker with a pointed brush tip, or a crisp dense smelly permanent Sharpie, and my night is made.
+Hand me a fresh acrylic paint pen with a finely pointed brush tip, or a crisp dense smelly permanent Sharpie, and my night is made.
 And so are my Cards of Courage and customized wallpaper.
-You'll find that the designs and patterns I feature on them began here.
+You'll find that the designs and patterns I feature on them begin here.

 (and maybe some skin for added texture)

 I know something is up with me when I grab my charcoal, craypas and kneaded eraser.
 Like the time when I was broke, I cut open and laid flat paper shopping bags for "canvases".
 I just went at it, blending and pushing my finger tips to the extreme.
-At the end of my work session my hands were a colorful shredded mess but my mind was clear.
+My finger tips might have been colorfully shredded towards the end of the day but my mind sure was clear.